asantos00/website/content/blog/yes-tdd-does-apply-to-your-usecase.md

 Both these assumptions are wrong in some way.

+Do you want to know why?
+I wrote about it [here](http://alexandrempsantos.com/ok-tdd-sounds-great-but).

 ## Why TDD

 A lot was written about TDD and it's advantages, I'll not write them again.
 Just name a few that I'm trying to make clear on this blogpost.